spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/installation-setup.md

 return [

     /*
+     * These directories will be scanned for projectors and reactors.
+They
+     *  will be automatically registered to projectionist automatically.
+     */
+    'auto_discover_projectors_and_reactors' => [
+        app_path(),
+    ],

+    /*
      * Projectors are classes that build up projections.
-You can create them by
+You can create them by performing
-     * performing `php artisan event-projector:create-projector`.
-Projectors
+     * `php artisan event-projector:create-projector`.
+When not using autodiscovery
-     * can be registered in this array or a service provider.
+     * Projectors can be registered in this array or a service provider.
      */
     'projectors' => [
         // App\Projectors\YourProjector::class
     ],

     /*
      * Reactors are classes that handle side effects.
-You can create them by
+You can create them by performing
-     * performing `php artisan event-projector:create-reactor`.
-Reactors
+     * `php artisan event-projector:create-reactor`.
+When not using autodiscovery
-     * can be registered in this array or a service provider.
+     * Reactors can be registered in this array or a service provider.
      */
     'reactors' => [
-        // App\Reactors\YourReactors::class
+        // App\Reactors\YourReactor::class
     ],

     /*